kendarorg/Maven-PHPServer/README.md

 --------------------------

 As a professional Java developer I use Maven.
 Inside the company network there is a maven repository with our own artifacts.
-When I\'m writing a hobby project I would love to also have a maven repository.
-Sadly a Java hosting or VPS costs more than I\'m willing to pay for it.
+When I'm writing a hobby project I would love to also have a maven repository.
+Sadly a Java hosting or VPS costs more than I'm willing to pay for it.
 However, my shared php has plenty of space and costs barely 1€ for each month.

 Because of this I went looking for a Maven repository running on PHP,... but there was none I could find.